 ITIL and Kanban are two different management tools with diverse backgrounds and roots.

-While Kanban was initially practiced in Japanese shop floors, ITIL was an initiative of the government of the United Kingdom to standardize IT management practices.
+While Kanban was initially practiced on Japanese shop floors for business-related plans, ITIL was an initiative of the government of the United Kingdom to standardize IT management practices.

 The history and evolution of ITIL

 In 1980, the Central Computer and Telecommunication Agency or the CCTA, a United Kingdom government agency, developed a set of recommendations.
 The idea was to create standard practices for government and private agencies in IT management policies.